 (3) The statement so delivered shall be retained by the finance broker and be produced on demand to the auditor making the next succeeding audit of the finance broker’s trust accounts together with a copy of the report of the last preceding audit of those accounts verified by statutory declaration of the then auditor.

-(4) Where a finance broker’s accounts are being audited for the first time or, where for any other reason, no statement containing the particulars set out in subsection (1) and relating to the previous period of audit is available for the purpose of audit, the finance broker shall in lieu thereof make out and produce to the auditor before the making of his report, a statement containing the like particulars as to moneys and negotiable securities held on the first day of the period to which the audit relates.
+(4) Where a finance broker’s accounts are being audited under this Division for the first time or, where for any other reason, no statement containing the particulars set out in subsection (1) and relating to the previous period of audit is available for the purpose of audit, the finance broker shall in lieu thereof make out and produce to the auditor before the making of his report, a statement containing the like particulars as to moneys and negotiable securities held on the first day of the period to which the audit relates.

 (5) Every statement made under this section shall be verified by the statutory declaration of the finance broker, or, in the case of a firm, by the statutory declaration of one of the partners, or, in the case of a body corporate, by the person in bona fide control of the finance broker’s business.

+[Section 60 amended by No. 14 of 2010 s.
+64.]

 61. Auditor’s report where finance broker has not complied with Act, etc.

-If an auditor in the course of auditing a finance broker’s trust accounts discovers that one or more of the accounts are not kept in such a manner as to enable them to be properly audited, or discovers any matter which appears to him to involve dishonesty or a breach of the law on the part of the finance broker, or discovers loss or deficiency of trust moneys (whether generally or in an individual trust ledger account), or failure to pay or account for any such moneys, or to comply with the provisions of this Division, he shall fully set out the facts so discovered by him in the report to be delivered to the Commissioner.
+If an auditor in the course of auditing a finance broker’s trust accounts under this Division discovers that one or more of the accounts are not kept in such a manner as to enable them to be properly audited, or discovers any matter which appears to him to involve dishonesty or a breach of the law on the part of the finance broker, or discovers loss or deficiency of trust moneys (whether generally or in an individual trust ledger account), or failure to pay or account for any such moneys, or to comply with the provisions of this Division, he shall fully set out the facts so discovered by him in the report to be delivered to the Commissioner.

 [Section 61 amended by No. 53 of 2004 s.
-47.]
+47; No. 14 of 2010 s.
+65.]

 62. Non-disclosure by auditors